kaisenlinux/manpages-dev/category/Mount/mount.md

    Mount options for reiserfs
        Reiserfs is a journaling filesystem.

        conv   Instructs version 3.6 reiserfs software to mount a version 3.5 filesystem, using the 3.6 format for newly created objects.
 This filesystem will  no  longer  be  compatible with reiserfs 3.5 tools.

        hash={rupasov|tea|r5|detect}
               Choose which hash function reiserfs will use to find files within directories.

               rupasov
                      A  hash invented by Yury Yu.
 Rupasov.
 It is fast and preserves locality, mapping lexicographically close file names to close hash values.
 This option should not be used, as it causes a high probability of hash collisions.

               tea    A Davis-Meyer function implemented by Jeremy Fitzhardinge.
 It uses hash permuting bits in the name.
-It gets high randomness and, therefore, low probability of hash col‐ lisions at some CPU cost.
+It gets high randomness and, therefore, low probability of hash collisions at some CPU cost.
 This may be used if EHASHCOLLISION errors are experienced with the r5 hash.

               r5     A modified version of the rupasov hash.
 It is used by default and is the best choice unless the filesystem has huge directories and unusual file-name patterns.

               detect Instructs  mount to detect which hash function is in use by examining the filesystem being mounted, and to write this information into the reiserfs superblock.
 This is only useful on the first mount of an old format filesystem.

        hashed_relocation
               Tunes the block allocator.
 This may provide performance improvements in some situations.